constgen/neutrino-preset-koa/README.md

 So you don't need to think about how to serve your application.
 This is the purpose of the `neutrino-preset-koa` preset.

-If you want to completely disable the launcher you need to explicitly set option to `false`
+If you want to completely disable the launcher you need to explicitly set the option to `false`

 ```js